watem-sedem/cfactor/docs/cfactor.rst

 The crop or cover management factor (C-factor)  is a measure used in erosion and (overland) sediment modelling to quantify the effect of of crop cover and soil management on soil loss.
-It is typically defined in the context of the Revised Soil Loss Equation (RUSLE - Renard et al., 1997), in whech gross erosion for an agricultural parcel is estimated.
+It is typically defined in the context of the Revised Soil Loss Equation (RUSLE - Renard et al., 1997), in which gross erosion for an agricultural parcel is estimated.

 Specifically, the C-factor is based on the concept of deviation